partkeepr/ExtJS4/docs/guides/application_architecture/README.md

         fields: ['name', 'email']
     });

-That's all we need to do to define our Model, now we'll just update our Store to reference the Model name instead of providing fields inline, and ask the `Users` controller to get a reference to the model too:
+That's all we need to do to define our Model.
+Now we'll just update our Store to reference the Model name instead of providing fields inline...

-    //the Users controller will make sure that the User model is included on the page and available to our app Ext.define('AM.controller.Users', {
-        extend: 'Ext.app.Controller',
-        stores: ['Users'],
-        models: ['User'],
-        ...
-    });

-    // we now reference the Model instead of defining fields inline Ext.define('AM.store.Users', {
+    Ext.define('AM.store.Users', {
         extend: 'Ext.data.Store',
         model: 'AM.model.User',